wedeveloph/jobs/chiefcommunityofficer.md

 To apply, please send us a resume and a letter of intent (the latter may be included in the body of your email) to jobs@developh.org.
 (The letter of intent is important.)

+We'll start with a casual chat with you about your interest in the role, then will invite screened applicants to a second interview.

 The opportunity is available to all high school or college-aged students with a consistent internet connection and able to work remotely at least 3-5 hours a week.
 You will be expected to report to meetings and work with the core team of the nonprofit.